woodpecker-ci/woodpecker/docs/docs/20-usage/21-multi-pipeline.md

 By default, Woodpecker looks for the pipeline definition in `.woodpecker.yml` in the project root.

-The Multi-Pipeline feature allows the pipeline to be split to several files and placed in the `.woodpecker/` folder.
-Only `.yml` will we used and files in any subfolders like `.woodpecker/sub-folder/test.yml` will be ignored.
+The Multi-Pipeline feature allows the pipeline to be split into several files and placed in the `.woodpecker/` folder.
+Only `.yml` files will we used and files in any subfolders like `.woodpecker/sub-folder/test.yml` will be ignored.
+You can set some custom path like `.my-ci/pipelines/` instead of `.woodpecker/` in the [project settings](/docs/usage/project-settings).

 ## Rational